ericps1/crts/tutorials/tutorial_3_writing_a_cognitive_engine.md

 In this tutorial we go through the procedure to define a new cognitive engine, make it available to the ECR, and run a scenario with it.
-If you haven't already, you may find it useful to review the documentation on the ECR and CE's found in the CRTS-Manual.pdf useful.
+If you haven't already, you may find it useful to review the documentation on the ECR and CE's found in the crts-manual.pdf.

-Specifically we'll be making a simple CE which calculates some statistics and prints them out periodically.
+Specifically, we'll be making a simple CE which calculates some statistics and prints them out periodically.
 We'll also demonstrate how the CE can exert control over the ECR's operation and observe how this impacts the statistics.
 The statistics we will track include the number of received